Early Orthodontic Treatment for Kids

 Protruding front teeth

-Teeth that don’t meet normally, or don’t touch at all
+Teeth that don’t meet properly, or don’t touch at all

 Crowded front teeth around ages 7–8